bthornemail/meta-log/docs/STATIC-ANALYSIS-SUMMARY.md

 ## Conclusion

 Static analysis successfully identified optimization opportunities.
-All high-priority items have been completed:
+All high-priority and medium-priority items have been completed:

 1. ✅ Removed duplicates
 2. ✅ Implemented placeholders
 3. ✅ Fixed internal function visibility
 4. ✅ Reviewed unused code
+5. ✅ **Documented all advanced/specialized functions**
+6. ✅ **Added use case examples**
+7. ✅ **Improved static analysis accuracy**

-The codebase is now cleaner, more maintainable, and has functional A* heuristics.
+The codebase is now cleaner, more maintainable, and has:
+- Functional A* heuristics
+- Complete API documentation
+- Clear status markers for advanced features
+- Improved static analysis (fewer false positives)

 Most "unused" functions are part of incomplete implementations or are legitimate helpers, so no mass removal is recommended at this time.

+---

+## Latest Improvements (2025-01-XX)

+### Documentation
+- ✅ 50+ advanced/specialized functions documented
+- ✅ 20+ use case examples added
+- ✅ 5 new API sections in Table of Contents

+### Static Analysis
+- ✅ Scheme `?` suffix detection fixed
+- ✅ Dynamic dispatch detection added
+- ✅ 8 fewer false positives (282 → 274)

 ---